-It is worth knowing that a TP and an EM have separate program states and storage regions.
-Allocation of space in a EM does not affect storage management in the TP.
-On the other hand, a EM has access to data in the TP through event values.
-Care should be taken not to modify data in the TP unintentionally.
+A SP and an EM have separate program states and storage regions.
+Allocation of space in an EM does not affect storage management in the SP.
+On the other hand, an EM has access to data in the SP through event values.
+Care should be taken not to modify data in the SP unintentionally.